 When the Covid-19 pandemic struck the economic consequences impacted heavily on the poorest communities in Bolton.
 Growth opportunities exist in the borough and the wider region, connections with which are essential to support our community with transport that is sustainable, reliable and affordable.

-Source: NI IS Bolton Foundation Trust, Equality, Diversity & Inclusion Plan 2022-2026.
+NHS Bolton Foundation Trust, Equality, Diversity & Inclusion Plan 2022-2026.
+Annual updates to Bolton's demographic and equality information is provided by Bolton Council's JSNA website.